dwdkls/pizzamvc/README.md

 ## Important!

-This is only proof of concept with few large gaps:
+This is only proof of concept with few gaps:

- - grids are created using jqGrid library which is not free for commercial purposes
  - there is no ability to change type of database ID
+ - there is no ability to define grid columns with custom actions
  - probably few more

 All those defects will be fixed soon.
+(I hope.)

 ## Summary

 PizzaMVC was created for making development of CRUD applications very fast.
 As developer you have to define only few types to add new functionality to your application.
-(By 'functionality' I mean database entity wity CRUD operations and GUI screens such as list, details, create and edit view.)
+(By 'functionality' I mean database entity with CRUD operations and GUI screens such as list, details, create and edit view.)
-You don't have to write HTML, JS, SQL code or create many layers of C# applications.
-Everything from GUI to database will be handled by PizzaMVC.
-Of course if you agree to follow few simple conventions.
+You don't have to write HTML, JS and SQL code or create many layers of C# applications.
+Everything from GUI to database will be handled by PizzaMVC - of course if you agree to follow few simple conventions.

 PizzaMVC is designed with MVC pattern in mind.
 The real MVC, not the "MVC from Microsoft's tutorials".
 It means that types describing database tables are not sent to user interface and vice versa.
 It means thin controllers which handle user input, with no business or data access logic inside.